 International transfers of your data

-Some of the third parties providers to whom we may transfer your data may be located outside the EEA or may transfer the data to their own service providers that may be located outside the EEA.
-Other than to our suppliers, we will not transfer your data outside the EEA without your consent.
+Some of the third parties providers to whom we may transfer your data may be located outside the EEA or may transfer the data to their won service providers that may be located outside the EEA.
+Other than to our suppliers, we will not transfer your data outside the EEA without your consent, we will not transfer your data outside the EEA without your consent.
 Our main two suppliers are Microsoft Ireland Operations Ltd (who provides us with outlook and document management softwares) and Xero (UK) Limited (who provides us with our invoicing software).
 Other than as set out above, we will only transfer your data outside the EEA with your express consent or instructions, or if we, ourselves, are working from abroad.

 Keeping your information safe